AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 By Chris Hokamp and Demian Gholipour Ghalandari

 #### TLDR
-* we share a simple, effective and scalable approach for zero-shot event classification
+* we share a simple, effective and scalable approach for bootstrapping zero-shot text classification models
 * we give an overview of zero-shot learning for fine-grained event classification and the CASE 2021 shared task
 * we provide jupyter notebooks with code and examples